siberoloji/siberoloji.github.io/content/blog/2024-08-02-single-dimension-vector-operations-in-c.md

 cout &lt;&lt; "10 added as front number.
 Now the front number of the vector is: " &lt;&lt; numbers.front() &lt;&lt; endl;</code></pre>
 <!-- /wp:code -->

-  The first element is then removed using <code>erase</code>, and the new first element is printed:</p>
+  The first element is then removed using <code>erase</code>, and the new first element is printed:

 <!-- wp:code -->